mesopelagique/formula_compose/README.md

 Create a new `Formula` from a collection of `Formula`.

 Result of previous `Formula` computation is used as parameter for the next one.
-So you can chain multiple operation.
+So you can chain multiple operations.

 ## Examples